sbes2022-org/sbes2022.github.io/index.md

 The progress of scientific growth depends on dedicated colleagues, who aim to further the development of technology by offering their attention and passion when reviewing the papers.
 A certificate of Outstanding Reviewer will be awarded to reviewers who submitted outstanding quality reviews to SBES.
 The evaluation will be based on the quality and usefulness of reviews, as well as participation during PC discussion.

 ## Most Influential Paper

+The acceptance of a paper implies that at least one of its authors will register at CBSoft 2022 to present it.

 ## Organization